Main content | back to top

 |Interests:||Shell (operator and 45%) Petronas (30%) Iraq’s Missan Oil Company (25%)

 Majnoon is one of the areas in the world most heavily contaminated with explosive remnants of war.
 The first stage of field development has involved clearing the area.
-The project has so far cleared over 22 square kilometres of land of explosives.
+During its construction phase the project has cleared over 22 square kilometres of land of explosives.

 Safety is a top priority.
 In 2013, the project achieved 10 million man hours with no time lost due to injury.
 The Majnoon Training Centre, opened in 2013, helps develop health, safety and environment skills among workers.

 Shell developed a new approach for removing mines using heavily-armoured bulldozers and loaders.
-To date, around 14,000 items have been cleared and destroyed.
+During its construction phase, over 12,000 items were cleared and destroyed.

 We have also introduced existing and new technologies for areas including well design, drilling and completion, industrial safety and environmental protection.